GaboBernardino/Capstone_BergomiVIX/README.md

 3. `are_you_reruira.ipynb`:

-:warning: @Nicco add something here for the trading strategy notebook
+Contains the backtesting of the trading strategy, both the long-short and short only case.

 4. `macarons_days.ipynb`: